earley24/SheInnovatesHackathon/README.md

 kivy: can be downloaded [here](https://kivy.org/#download)
 <pre>

-keep these files in the same directory main.py bitbrain.kv puzzles.py
+Download these files to one directory main.py bitbrain.kv puzzles.py